 The answer seems to be, “Who knows.”

 The project has reportedly been under wraps for the past four years.
-Variety notes that, “A source close to the production cryptically describes it as “neither documentary nor biography, but an immersive cinematic experience built—in part—upon thousands of hours of never before seen material.”
+Variety notes, “A source close to the production cryptically describes it as “neither documentary nor biography, but an immersive cinematic experience built—in part—upon thousands of hours of never before seen material.”

 So it looks like there’s still a lot of mystery around this upcoming release.

 Writing for Paste.com, Jim Vorel says, “The legacy of David Bowie will be celebrated in the near future, with the reveal of a still-untitled but fast-approaching documentary from director Brett Morgen, the man behind such biographical docs as Kurt Cobain: Montage of Heck and Jane.
 Morgan has directed projects as diverse as The Kid Stays in the Picture to the 30 for 30 entry June 17th, 1994.

 For SceenRant.com, Kyle Kruse writes, “The Oscar-winning sound team of Bohemian Rhapsody will also be working on the film, which notably has received at least some degree of cooperation from the Bowie estate.”
 In the past Bowie’s widow, the model Iman, has made statements noting that the family was against a traditional biopic route of the singer’s life, ‘ala Bohemian Rhapsody or Rocketman.

 Varitey’s Manori Ravindran, writes, “Sources say live concert footage plays a central role in the film, and that Morgen is eyeing an IMAX release.
 The filmmaker wears a number of hats on the project, taking on editing, writing and producing duties, in addition to directing.”